lcarlier/smartswitch/README.md

 - https://youtu.be/OeRLf1SrVcU
 - https://youtu.be/o9J_xXDBoP8

+On the second video, the power supply (HPK-PM01) was not in used yet.
+The power is provided by the 5V serial connector.

 I do not have any idea yet what the problem is.
 Do not hesitate to contact me if you have a clue of what the problem can be.
 I'm most likely missing something related to high voltages and noise.

 Enjoy!